shadow-robot/sr_dexterous_hand_lite_documentation/docs/user_guide/md_ranges.rst

 Ranges
 =======

+The Dexterous Hand Lite kinematics are optimized to be as close as possible (within engineering constraints) to the kinematics of the human hand.

 +---------------------+----------+----------+----------+----------+----------+
 | Joint(s)            | Min deg  | Max deg  | Min rad  | Max rad  | Notes    |
 +=====================+==========+==========+==========+==========+==========+